Gholam-Ali Haddad-Adel: Presidential candidacy

-Haddad-Adel run for office in the presidential election held in July 2013.
-He formed a coalition named 2+1 with Mohammad Bagher Ghalibaf and Ali Akbar Velayati in October 2012 to one of them be the coalition's candidate in the upcoming election.
-He was registered as a presidential candidate and was approved to run in the election by the Guardian Council, a vetting body of clerics and jurists, along with seven other men.

-He withdrew his candidacy from 14 June presidential election on 11 June.
-He said in a statement carried by the semi-official Mehr news agency:"With my withdrawal I ask the dear people to strictly observe the criteria of the Supreme Leader of the Revolution (Khamenei) when they vote for candidates."
+In October 2012 Haddad-Adel formed a coalition named 2+1 together with Mohammad Bagher Ghalibaf and Ali Akbar Velayati in October 2012, ahead of the upcoming presidential election.
+He withdrew his candidacy a few days before the election, and said in a statement carried by the semi-official Mehr News Agency: "With my withdrawal I ask the dear people to strictly observe the criteria of the Supreme Leader of the Revolution [Khamenei] when they vote for candidates."

 He did not endorse a single candidate, but called for a hardline conservative victory.
 "I advise the dear people to take a correct decision so that either a conservative wins in the first round, or if the election runs to a second round, the competition between two conservatives."

 President of Academy of Persian Language and Literature

 Haddad-Adel is also the second president of the Academy of Persian Language and Literature.
 His presidency at the academy has focused on language policy and planning, and promotion of the Persian language in all domains.